HUMN 3093 War

 On successful completion of this subject, students should be able to:

-1. Apply theoretical perspectives on warfare to historical case studies.
+1. Communicate theoretical perspectives on warfare to a wider audience.

-2. Critically assess the development of strategies and technologies of warfare.
+2. Collaborate with peers in critically assessing the development of strategies and technologies of warfare.

-3. Evaluate various popular and scholarly explanations of wars' causes.
+3. Evaluate various popular and scholarly explanations of wars' causes and respond to plausible counterarguments and counterproposals.

-4. Demonstrate an understanding of the connections between war and politics.
+4. Discuss the connections between war and politics.

-5. Identify the causes and nature of the key wars in history covered in the course.
+5. Critically analyse the causes and nature of the key wars in history covered in the subject.

 6. Compare and contrast the varying perspectives on war in Western and Non-Western societies.